trevorwg-dev/etherid/README.md

 1. Clone the repository
 2. Install dependencies
 3. Deploy the smart contract to your preferred Ethereum network
-4. Update the contract address in the frontend
+4. Update the contract address in the dapp.js
 5. Run the application locally

 ## Security Features